AricChong12/AI-Terminal-App/README.md

-A simple AI Terminal App
+# A simple AI Terminal App

+Tips: Prompt then wait 10s then prompt